blocknotes/contents_core/README.md

 Goals:

-- attach the necessary data to a model transparently
+- attach the contents structure to a model transparently

-- simplify the components development in views
+- improve block views management

-- add blocks / items (= fields) without migrations
+- add fields to blocks without migrations

 ### Install